b0r3dd3v/mangadex-full-sequence/README.md

-# mangadex-full-sequence
+#! mangadex-full-sequence
-cunt fold these feelz any ulonger. cz it has Bean a moth already.
+сunt fold these feelz any ulonger. cz it has Bean a moth already.